-In my last couple of posts, I wanted to express my thoughts about the future of cloud computing.
-In the first post, I shared what appears to be a bright outlook for the future for people working in the cloud space, given the soaring demand for skilled engineers and not enough quality people to fill those roles.
-In my second post, I presented a couple of key skill areas that currently seem to have the most demand.
-I want to share my thoughts, or more to the point, concern, that this “gap” of skilled engineers is only going to increase unless we can help guide people off the hypervisor and into the cloud.
+Off of the hypervisor and get into the cloud: In my last couple of post I wanted to express my thoughts about the future of cloud computing.
+In the first post, I shared what appears to be a bright outlook of the future for people working in the cloud space with the soaring demand for skilled engineers and not enough quality people to fill those roles.
+In my second post, I presented a couple of key skill areas that currently seem to have the most demand but I want to share my thoughts, or more to the point, concern that this “gap” of skilled engineers in only going to increase unless we can help guide people off of the hypervisor and into the cloud.

 Nutanix, one of the fastest growing IT infrastructure startups around, shows no signs of slowing down with their release of Nutanix OS 3.5.
 For those not familiar with Nutanix, they offer a truly converged virtualized infrastructure.
 This generally consists of four nodes in two rack units of space, where each node has CPU, RAM, traditional fixed disk, SSD, and Fusion-IO flash built in.
 Their secret sauce is really NDFS, the Nutanix Distributed File System, built by the same folks that created Google’s File System, as well as a unified, hypervisor-agnostic management interface.

-CERN goes hybrid: Have you heard the news that CERN is going to the cloud?
+CERN goes Hybrid: Have you heard the news that CERN is going to the cloud?
 The term CERN is used to refer to the European laboratory located in the northwest suburbs of Geneva snug on the Switzerland border.
-Its main function is to provide the particle accelerators and other laboratory infrastructure needed to perform high-energy physics research.
+The main function is to provide the particle accelerators, as well the other part of the laboratory infrastructure needed to perform high energy physics research.
 CERN was originally established in 1954 as The European Organization for Nuclear Research.
-Research at the facility has moved past nuclear research, and it has fully expanded into one of the largest laboratories for particle physics research, using the Large Hadron Collider.
-On an interesting side note, the main site at CERN is also the birthplace of the World Wide Web; before that, these facilities were a major wide-area networking hub for sharing the scientists’ research with different scientists located elsewhere.
+The research at the facility has moved past nuclear research and has fully expanded into one of the largest laboratories for particle physics research using the Large Hadron Collider.
+On an interesting side note, the main site at CERN is also the birthplace of the World Wide Web and, historically before that, these facilities were a major wide area networking hub for sharing the scientists research with different scientists located elsewhere.